mailgun/holster/tracing/README.md

 settings.
 Some of these resources also map to environment variables.

 #### Service Name
+The service name appears in the Jaeger "Service" dropdown.
+If unset, default is `unknown_service:<executable-filename>`.

+Service name may be set in configuration by environment variable `OTEL_SERVICE_NAME`.

-As an alternative to configuring service name with environment variable `OTEL_SERVICE_NAME`, it may be provided as a resource.
+As an alternative to environment variable, it may be provided as a resource.
 The resource setting takes precedent over the environment variable.

 ```go
 import (